GohilRakesh06/github-actions-triggers/README.md

             § on: [push, fork]
-        ○ If multiple triggering events for your workflow occur at the same time, multiple workflow runs will be triggered. v Using activity types and filters with multiple events For example, a workflow with the following on value will run when:
+        ○ If multiple triggering events for your workflow occur at the same time, multiple workflow runs will be triggered. v Using activity types and filters with multiple events labels only works when issue is created inside workflow code not from github ai For example, a workflow with the following on value will run when:
             • A label is created
             • A push is made to the main branch in the repository